 Learn More About Desmond U. Patton

-In 2018, Professor Patton published a groundbreaking finding in the prestigious Nature journal, Digital Medicine, which uncovered grief as a pathway to aggressive communication on Twitter.
-The report was cited in an amici curiae brief submitted to the United States Supreme Court in Elonis v.
+In 2018, Patton’s groundbreaking finding, which uncovered grief as a pathway to aggressive communication on Twitter, was cited in an amici curiae brief submitted to the United States Supreme Court in Elonis v.
 United States, which examined the interpretation of threats on social media.
-Widely referenced across disciplines, Patton’s research at the intersections of social media, AI, empathy and race has been mentioned in the New York Times, Nature, Washington Post, NPR, Vice News, ABC News and other prestigious media outlets more than seventy times in the last three years.
+Widely referenced across disciplines, Patton’s research at the intersections of social media, AI, empathy and race has been mentioned in The New York Times, Nature, The Washington Post, NPR, Vice News, ABC News and other prestigious media outlets more than seventy times.

-Professor Patton was recently named a Member of the Board of Directors at the Columbia Center for Technology Management and was appointed Faculty Associate at Berkman Klein Center for Internet & Society at Harvard University.
+Professor Patton was appointed Faculty Associate at Berkman Klein Center for Internet & Society at Harvard University, where he was named a 2017-2018 fellow.
 He won the 2018 Deborah K. Padgett Early Career Achievement Award from the Society for Social Work Research (SSWR) for his work on social media, AI and well-being.
-He was named a 2017-2018 fellow at Harvard’s Berkman Klein Center for Internet and Society and is a 2019 Presidential Leadership Scholar and Technology and Human Rights Fellow at the Carr Center for Human Rights at Harvard Kennedy School.
+Patton was a 2019 Presidential Leadership Scholar and Technology and was a Human Rights Fellow at the Carr Center for Human Rights at Harvard Kennedy School.

-Before joining the faculty at Columbia, Dr. Patton was an assistant professor at the University of Michigan School of Social Work and School of Information.
-He holds a bachelor’s degree in anthropology and political science with honors from the University of North Carolina at Greensboro, a Master of Social Work from the University of Michigan School of Social Work and a doctorate in Social Service Administration from the University of Chicago.
+Before joining the faculty at Penn, Dr. Patton was the Senior Associate Dean for Innovation and Academic Affairs at Columbia and an assistant professor at the University of Michigan School of Social Work and School of Information.
+He holds a bachelor’s degree in anthropology and political science with honors from the University of North Carolina at Greensboro, a Master of Social Work from the University of Michigan School of Social Work, and a doctorate in Social Service Administration from the University of Chicago.

 Desmond Patton is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.